tinkcode/interview-assignment/README.md

 The goal of the assignment is to find the top x hashtags in an input file.

 ###### Requirements
 * The program will be provided with two parameters, a file name and a number of top hashtags to find.
 The parameters can be passed into the program as command line arguments using -f and -t.
-E.g. `java com.eyeview.interview.TopHashtags -f posts -t 10`
+E.g. `java com.eyeview.interview.TopHashtags posts 10`
 * The input file can be large (i.e. does not fit in memory)
 * Each line in the file will contain 3 fields, delimited with commas: user_id, timestamp, post_text
 * Some posts will contain hashtags (e.g. #eyeview)